ddas09/tradex/README.md

 ## About
 For my CS50 final project, I've built a full stack trading web app using Django.
-It allows users to buy, sell and quote stocks with charting real time stock market data provided by [IEX Cloud API] (https://iexcloud.io/).
-For charting data, I've used the embeded chart widgets of [TradingView] (https://in.tradingview.com/).
+It allows users to buy, sell and quote stocks with charting real time stock market data provided by [IEX Cloud API](https://iexcloud.io/).
+For charting data, I've used the embeded chart widgets of [TradingView](https://in.tradingview.com/).
-The idea of the project relies upon the [Week 9: Finance] (https://cs50.harvard.edu/x/2021/psets/9/finance/) problem set of CS50.
+The idea of the project relies upon the [Week 9: Finance](https://cs50.harvard.edu/x/2021/psets/9/finance/) problem set of CS50.
 But I've managed to enhance the project by leveraging ideas taught in the course and implementing some unique features that not makes the application aesthetically pleasant but also improves the security of it.